 I love living clear on my WHY – living fully conscious and purposeful about my mindsets, habits and the life I choose to create.
 Putting our (limited) money to work in a way that aligns with my/our core values.

-So can money buy happiness?
-Well maybe that depends how we use it.
+Maybe that depends on how we use it.
 Once our basic needs are met, I suspect that the more we spend in a way that honors our personalities and primary values, the happier we may become.

 Let’s see… I don’t care about flashy cars or luxurious vacations but purposeful spending buys me books, healthy food, organic coffee; it allows me to connect with my girlfriends or sisters (who do not live close by), has permitted me to buy art supplies or piano lessons for my kids.
 Purposeful, Values-Based Spending has helped me pay down my mortgage quicker, to maintain an emergency fund.
 All of these things contribute to my happiness.
 Living generously makes me happy, too.